 In the past, you stood up for what you believed in, but inside of your relationship you’ve started tolerating (and possibly taking part in) things that make you uncomfortable because, ironically, doing these things is how you’ve come to believe you can show your love to your partner.

 You focus all your energies on how to make your partner love you and treat you once again like the soul mate they said you were.
-Paradoxically, in the “name of love” you may have found yourself watching porn at your partner’s insistence, considering a threesome, or other demeaning sexual activities that make you feel sick to the stomach when you think of them.
+Paradoxically, in the “name of love” you may have found yourself watching porn.
+That may be due to your partner’s insistence, considering a threesome, or other demeaning sexual activities that make you feel sick to the stomach when you think of them.

-In other cases, you may have stopped leaving tips at restaurants, donating time or money, volunteering, and participating in other philanthropic activities because your domineering partner has told you those things are a waste of time and money and/or mocks you for doing them.
+In other cases, you may resist leaving tips at restaurants, donating time or money, volunteering, and participating in other philanthropic activities.
+Because your domineering partner has told you those things are a waste of time and money and/or mocks you for doing them.

 Even worse, your children may have taken a back seat to the constant drama.